mcbut/MinecraftBut/README.md

 ## Download
 [Download the plugin](https://github.com/HeathLoganCampbell/MinecraftBut/releases/tag/1.7)

+## Contributing
+If you modify this plugin in any positive way please consider submitting your changes as a pull request.
+After all, this is open-source.

 ## Donate
 I don't expect anyone to really donate, but I have put time into this plugin.